Get Tickets for the Sumo Wrestling Tournament in Tokyo東京 8 hoursお気に入りへ追加 お気に入りから外すFrom

 If the timing of your visit doesn’t coincide with any of the tournament dates, you can still catch a piece of the action by visiting a sumo stable and observing a morning practice.
 Here you can get an idea of how these wrestlers hone their skills to competitive levels, and also get an idea of their way of life.
 All sumo wrestlers belong to a sumo stable where they live and train together and live by a strict code of manners and ethics.
 This rule extends to foreign sumo players who are also expected to speak flawless Japanese.
 There are about forty stables located in Tokyo, with the highest concentration in the Ryogoku district, where the Kokugikan Sumo Hall is located.
 Sumo stables are not public places, and not all of them accept visitors.
 The best way to watch a morning practice is to join a guided tour, at which guests are expected to follow the house rules and not interfere with the training session.

-Watch a Morning Sumo Training in Tokyo at a Sumo StableBOOK NOW
+Watch Early Morning Sumo Training in Tokyo at a Sumo StableBOOK NOW

 Watch Sumo Wrestlers during their Morning Practice in OsakaBOOK NOW